-Name Status Indication Off The device has a system error. ☆ (SYS) On The device is initialising.
-Flashing The device is working properly.
-(Mirologo) Off The wireless function is disabled.
-Flashing The wireless function is enabled.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) ☐ (Internet) On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication (Power) Off Power is off. • (Power) On Power is on.
+Off The wireless function is disabled. ¿AGHz (Wireless 2.4GHz) Flashing The wireless function is enabled.
+The Router is working on 2.4GHz radio band.
+Off The wireless function is disabled.
+GHz (Wireless 5GHz) Flashing The wireless function is enabled.
+The Router is working on 5GHz radio band.
+Off There is no device linked to the corresponding port. ☐ (LAN 1-4) (Internet), On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
-(LISD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.
+(HCD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. 台 (WPS) On A wireless device has been successfully added to the network by WPS function.
+This process will last in the first 2 minutes. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.